imasifakhtar/imasifakhtar/README.md

 ### 💻 &nbsp;About Me

 - 🤔 &nbsp; Exploring new technologies and developing web solutions to our worlds tech problems.
-- 🎓 &nbsp; Studying COmputer Science Engineering at Lovely Professional University.
+- 🎓 &nbsp; Studying Computer Science Engineering at Lovely Professional University.

 ### 🛠 &nbsp;Tech Stack